 Greg Nichols in ZDNet Blog writes, “The days of unconnected consumer robotics products are numbered.”
 “Wi-Fi is rapidly becoming standard technology in home care robots, beginning with floor cleaners.
 Today, wireless connectivity merely allows robot systems to be controlled and monitored remotely, but looking forward, their connectivity, mobility, sensors, and functionality, such as machine vision, will expand their capabilities as part of the smart home."Philip Solis, Research Director at ABI Research

-In Japan, where an aging population is creating challenges in the healthcare industry and burdens on families, Toyota and Honda have started building robots which can perform many types of nursing services.
+In Japan, where an aging population is creating challenges in the healthcare industry and burdens on families, Toyota and Honda have been building robots that can perform many nursing services.

 “There will be a growing need for Long-Term Care in the United States as 76 million baby boomers reach old age.”